 Call your health care provider if you have type 2 diabetes and:

-• Cannot afford your diabetes medication and equipment
+- Cannot afford your diabetes medication and equipment, and

 The Utah Diabetes and Endocrinology Center (UDEC) provides individualized medical care with thorough management of blood glucose, the latest diagnostic services and multidisciplinary services for management of diabetes and its complications.
 For appointments, call 801-581-7761.